-Submit a completed application, which can be obtained from the office of Dr. Norbert Seidler, Professor and Chair of Biochemistry and Chair of the Academic Accessibility Committee, located in the Dybedal Center, and have all documentation forwarded (release form available in the above-mentioned offices) to the Chair of the Academic Accessibility Committee.
+Submit a completed application, which can be obtained from the office of Norbert Seidler, Ph.D., professor and chair of biochemistry and chair of the Academic Accessibility Committee, located in the Dybedal Center for Research, and have all documentation forwarded (release form available in the above-mentioned offices) to the chair of the Academic Accessibility Committee.
 The application form includes the following information:

 - 1. Name, social security number, student ID number, address and telephone number; - 2.
 Diagnosis of the disability and the earliest date that the disability was professionally diagnosed.
-Supporting documentation must be forwarded (release form), including diagnosis and how it affects major life activities; results of tests that were administered and interpreted; name, address and phone number of professional(s), including physician(s) responsible for administering and interpreting tests; date(s) that the tests were administered and interpreted; and recommendations for any accommodations; - 3.
-A personal description of how the disability affects major life activities; - 4.
+Supporting documentation must be forwarded (release form), including diagnosis and how it affects major life activities; results of tests that were administered and interpreted; name, address and phone number of professional(s), including physician(s) responsible for administering and interpreting tests; date(s) that the tests were administered and interpreted; and recommendations for any accommodations;

+- 3. A personal description of how the disability affects major life activities; - 4.
 Define the accommodation(s) that is (are) requested; - 5.
 The applicant must indicate whether accommodations were granted in all previous educational environments; if accommodations were given, the applicant must provide: - a.
 Name of institution(s); - b.
 Name of person(s) [and respective department(s)] who granted accommodations; - c.
 Subject area(s) for which accommodations were granted; - d.
-Specific description of accommodations received;

-6. Signature of student;

-7. Date the application is submitted.
+Specific description of accommodations received; - 6.
+Signature of student: - 7.
+Date the application is submitted.